Manuddin98/Insurance_Policy_Api/README.md

 #How use it
 ## for clients
->>-GET http://localhost:8080/api/clients         for fetching all clients.
+- GET http://localhost:8080/api/clients         for fetching all clients.
->>-GET http://localhost:8080/api/clients/id       for fetching client by id.
+- GET http://localhost:8080/api/clients/id       for fetching client by id.
->>-POST http://localhost:8080/api/clients             for creating new client
+- POST http://localhost:8080/api/clients             for creating new client
->>-PUT   http://localhost:8080/api/clients/id          for updating client
+- PUT   http://localhost:8080/api/clients/id          for updating client
->>-DELETE  http://localhost:8080/api/clients/id       for deleting a client by id
+- DELETE  http://localhost:8080/api/clients/id       for deleting a client by id

 ## for insurance policies
 -GET http://localhost:8080/api/policies         for fetching all polices